status-im/nim-toml-serialization/README.md

 ## Installation

-You can install the developement version of the library through nimble with the following command
+You can install the development version of the library through Nimble with the following command
 ```
 nimble install https://github.com/status-im/nim-toml-serialization@#master
 ```

-or install latest release version
+or install the latest release version
 ```
 nimble install toml_serialization
 ```